 Each voucher entitles the holder to an assessment and intervention, usually in the form of hearing aids.

-Voucher holders who have implanted hearing devices (cochlear implants or bone anchored hearing aids) may have them maintained under the OHS scheme.
+Voucher holders who have implanted hearing devices (cochlear implants or bone anchored hearing aids) may have them maintained under the hearing services voucher scheme.

-Not all rehabilitation services are paid for by the Office of Hearing Services and services such as counselling, communication training and specialised assessments might be recommended in addition to those products and services covered by the voucher.
+Not all rehabilitation services are paid for by the Hearing Services Program and services such as counselling, communication training and specialised assessments might be recommended in addition to those products and services covered by the voucher.

 National Disability Insurance Scheme (NDIS)